flint-lang/flint-lang.github.io/wiki/src/beginners_guide/5_data/3_nested_data.md

 <div class="warning">

-The below example actually compiles, but its impossible to run.
+The below example actually compiles, but its impossible to run usefully.

 Data is actually allowed to contain itself, but its impossible to initialize, as Flint has noo concept of **nullpointers** or **null** like other languages have.
-Flint has its optionals `T?` instead, but they are not implemented yet.
-Its amusing how the below example actually compiles fine.
+Flint has its optionals `T?` instead, but you will learn about them in a much later chapter.
+For now, just be aware that it *is* possible to create circular data, but you cannot initialize it.

 </div>